stefanbode/vitotrol2mqtt/README.md

-# Viessmann™ Vitotrol™ device to influx DB
+# Viessmann™ Vitotrol™ device to MQTT

 Typically used to send Viessmann™ Vitotrol™ boiler data to a MQTT broker